Kayoti/Vtiger-API-PHP/README.md

 $userAccessKey='[YOUR CRM USER ACCESS KEY HERE]';
 ?>
 ```
-###Examples
+### 📜Examples
 ```php
 available in the view folder of this project.
 ```
-* PRO tip -> to debug your code use the following code to toggle error messages display On/OFF
+* 💪PRO tip -> to debug your code use the following code to toggle error messages display On/OFF
 ```php
 <?php
 ini_set('display_errors', 1);